crowdsecurity/crowdsec-docs/crowdsec-docs/docs/concepts.md

 A parser is a YAML configuration file that describes how a string is being parsed.
 Said string can be a log line, or a field extracted from a previous parser.
 While a lot of parsers rely on the **GROK** approach (a.k.a regular expression named capture groups), parsers can as well reference enrichment modules to allow specific data processing.

 A parser usually has a specific scope.
-For example, if you are using [nginx](https://nginx.org), you will probably want to use the `crowdsecurity/nginx-logs` which allows your CrowdSec setup to parse nginx's access and error logs.
+For example, if you are using [nginx](https://nginx.org), you will probably want to use the `crowdsecurity/nginx-logs` parser which allows your CrowdSec setup to parse nginx's access and error logs.

 Parsers are organized into stages to allow pipelines and branching in parsing.